Control Patrols: Pressure for disbandment from the Republican Party

-The Central Committee of Antifascist Militias ended up dissolving in September 1936, when CNT decided to enter the government of the Generalitat, on 27 September 1936.
+The Central Committee of Antifascist Militias ended up dissolving in September 1936, when CNT decided to enter the government of the Generalitat on 27 September.
 It was the first government in which anarchists participated.
 The government - originally called the Council of the Generalitat of Catalonia - was chaired by Josep Tarradellas who would also take charge of finances.
 To manage public order, an Internal Security Board was created, chaired by the new internal security advisor Artemi Aiguader i Miró, from ERC.

 The Board was created on 5 October.
-In addition to Aiguader, who was the chairman, participators from ERC included Miquel Guinart and Joan Pons Garlandí; from CNT Vicente Gil Mata, Dionisio Eroles and Aurelio Fernández (the latter as general secretary); from PSUC Rafael Vidiella Franch and Joaquín Olaso; from Josep Coll; and from Unió de Rabassaires Cristóbal Rebull.
-The general commissioner of public order, the director of local administration and the head of central services of the security department attended as technical assistants.
-Immediately, the power struggle started between CNT, which intended to be an entity independent of the government, and ERC and PSUC, who wanted the Board to be an annex to the interior security adviser.
+In addition to Aiguader, who was the chairman, participants from ERC included Miquel Guinart, and Joan Pons Garlandí; from CNT Vicente Gil Mata, Dionisio Eroles, and Aurelio Fernández (the last as general secretary); from PSUC, Rafael Vidiella Franch and Joaquín Olaso; from Josep Coll; and from Unió de Rabassaires, Cristóbal Rebull.
+The general commissioner of public order, the director of local administration, and the head of central services of the security department attended as technical assistants.
+Immediately, a power struggle started between CNT, which intended to be an entity independent of the government, and ERC and PSUC, who wanted the Board to be an annex to the interior security adviser.

 On 24 October 1936, the Internal Security Board approved an order according to which the Patrols should have a liaison agent with the Police Headquarters.
 José Asens, from CNT, agreed to this position and since then all searches and arrests were officially authorized and documented by him or by his secretary, Gutiérrez.
 Salvador González Albadalejo, representative of UGT in the committee, was in charge of inspecting the activities of all the Patrol sections.
-From November 1936 the violent actions of the patrols were more limited.
-During the first half of 1937 it is difficult to discern the legal accusations of abuses of the counter-propaganda coming, above all, from the communists.
+From November 1936 the violent actions of the Patrols were more limited.
+In the first half of 1937, it is difficult to distinguish genuine claims of abuse from propaganda. coming above all from the Communists.